BackThe Ashover Book

 The Sheffield and CSH versions (both duple minor) start with a star, whereas I think the instructions are directed to the ones only: a right-hand turn (4 bars) and a cast (4 bars).
 So straight away we hit the question: who and what it the interpretation for?
 If it's an attempt to render the original instructions as accurately as possible, I think it's a turn.
 If it's an attempt to produce a dance which modern dancers will enjoy, I'm willing to believe that a star is a better option.

-“Cross over and turn” is a very standard move, but you have to be aware that “cross over” means “cross and cast”, as I have mentioned many times on my website and in my book Playford with a Difference, Volume 1.
+“Cross over and turn” is a very standard move, but you have to be aware that “cross over” means “cross and cast”, as I have mentioned many times on my Interpretations page and in my book Playford with a Difference, Volume 1.
 (The turn needs to be 1½ so that the ones finish proper.)
 The other two versions did not realise this, so they have cross right shoulder, turn left to face (4 bars) and two-hand turn (4 bars), followed by the same in reverse.
 This becomes B1 and B2 in their versions and leaves the dancers unprogressed, whereas I believe it is B1 only and finished with the ones progressed.

 “Right and Left” has had different meanings over the years, but generally I would expect it to mean what Sharp called “four changes of a circular hey” — four steps to cross right shoulder with partner, four with neighbour, four with partner, four with neighbour.
 In the States they usually don't give hands; in England they usually do.
 Implicitly it is for the ones and the couple above them.
 This is what the CSH version uses, but it calls it C1 and then doesn't have any C2, which seems unlikely to me.
 The Sheffield version has the corners crossing with the wrist waving I mentioned earlier.
 I expect they did it this way to use up four bars for each cross rather than the normal two.
 They then have the same thing going back with the left shoulder, so they are indeed doing “Right” and “Left”, but I would need a lot more evidence to convince me that this interpretation has any validity.
 To be fair to them, they did add a footnote: